Home > News > Innovation is the Key to Global Competitiveness

 How do you see the façade industry evolving in India?

-The industry needs products which take care of extreme Indian climate, dust, humidity, pollution, and aesthetics.
+The industry needs products that take care of the extreme Indian climate, dust, humidity, pollution, and aesthetics.
 Merino Armour External Wall Cladding (EWC) range adds to the sustainability, along with the creativity of the building by offering a wide design range and the possibility of perforation of various shapes and sizes, offering an unimaginable product to fulfil the quest of industrial designers.

 What has been your or your organisation’s contribution in bringing about the current revolution in the façade cladding sector?

 As far as EWC is concerned, we have a long list of successful sites where results have been delivered.
 Apart from the product, we have some very innovative in-house projects that add value to our offerings.
-We, as a socially responsible and credible corporate, always focus on achieving innovation in our ongoing projects, be it product or manufacturing.
+We, as a socially responsible and credible corporation, always focus on achieving innovation in our ongoing projects, be it product or manufacturing.
 We would like to share a few of our iconic approaches towards projects that are driven by our philosophy of protecting the environment.

 Our Hapur plant runs totally on green energy.
-Rice husk and sawdust are used as fuel to produce high pressure steam to take care of electrical and heating needs.
+Rice husk and sawdust are used as fuel to produce high-pressure steam to take care of electrical and heating needs.
 Further, electrical energy requirements are augmented through rooftop solar panels and biogas produced through anaerobic treatment of effluents from food processing plants.

-We are currently in process of setting up five-megawatt solar plants for our unit in Haryana.
+We are currently in the process of setting up five-megawatt solar plants for our unit in Haryana.
 The objective is to reuse all the effluent water.
 This makes the entire process ‘zero discharge’.
 A novel technique to treat industrial effluent with very efficient bacterial technology has been successfully commissioned for the first time in India.

-Besides the development of “Green Belts” inside our premises, reduction of water consumption to half from 1,300 KL to 600 KL per day and installation of rainwater harvesting facilities to recharge water double the amount consumed is a part of our commitment to achieving environmental sustainability.
+Besides the development of “Green Belts” inside our premises, the reduction of water consumption to half from 1,300 KL to 600 KL per day and the installation of rainwater harvesting facilities to recharge water double the amount consumed is a part of our commitment to achieving environmental sustainability.

-As per your view, how important is the role of right cladding in achieving system performance, optimum acoustic and thermal insulation as well as in achieving the desired aesthetics?
+As per your view, how important is the role of the right cladding in achieving system performance, optimum acoustic and thermal insulation as well as in achieving the desired aesthetics?

-As far as aesthetics are concerned, there is an eclectic range of diverse designs and colours to choose from: be it woodgrain, patterns or solids ranges and all are weather, pollution, corrosion resistant and termite free.
+As far as aesthetics are concerned, there is an eclectic range of diverse designs and colours to choose from: be it woodgrain, patterns or solids ranges and all are weather, pollution, corrosion-resistant and termite-free.

 The end user, who is the extended client of our B2B influencers, is fairly aware of the EWC functionality.
-Due to newly emerging trends of exteriors, this product category needs to be explained to the end customer vis-àvis other traditional products.
+Due to newly emerging trends in exteriors, this product category needs to be explained to the end customer vis-àvis other traditional products.

 What is the emphasis laid on R&D, especially for the Indian market?

 Merino lays special emphasis on R&D because the introduction of new products is the key benchmark for the group.
-We are continuously working with international partners to bring in the most modern technologies and products in the market.
+We are continuously working with international partners to bring the most modern technologies and products to the market.
 All our manufacturing facilities have dedicated labs focused on development through sustained improvement and new innovation.

 What do you foresee are the main challenges faced by the wooden laminate industry?